MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 ## 4. Customize or localize the in-app update dialog

 ### 4.1.
-Customize or localize texts
+Customize or localize text

 You can easily provide your own resource strings if you'd like to localize the text displayed in the update dialog.
 Look at the string files [this strings file](https://github.com/Microsoft/mobile-center-sdk-ios/blob/develop/MobileCenterDistribute/MobileCenterDistribute/Resources/en.lproj/MobileCenterDistribute.strings).
 Use the same string name/key and specify the localized value to be reflected in the dialog in your own app strings files.

 ### 4.2.
 Customize the update dialog

-You can replace the default update dialog by implementing a delegate protocol.
+You can customize the default update dialog's appearance by implementing the `MSDistributeDelegate` protocol.

-You need to register the delegate before starting the SDK by calling the following method:
+You need to register the delegate before starting the SDK as shown in the following example:

 **Objective-C**